Lord3008/Newsie/README.md

 •	News is fetched from an API, then the ML model summarizes the news to about 60 words summary which is displayed in the website.

-•	Audio feature is added by using ML.
+•	Audio feature is added by using NLP.
 Hence, the user can listen to news and relate using the relatable pictures.

 •	Newsie Community where people can share news and discuss.